simogasp/tp_raytracing/doc/Material.md

 # Material

-# Helper
+## Helper

-The [App](../src/raytracing/gui/App.hpp) object has constants to help you to create your materials, it includes colors, positions, shinyness, roughness, emission powers and archetype refractive index.
+The [App](../src/raytracing/gui/App.hpp) object has constants to help you to create your materials.
+It includes colors, positions, shininess, roughness, emission powers and archetype refractive index.

 Colors :

 - black
 - white
 - magenta
 - blue
 - orange
 - gray

 Positions:

 - redPos $(-1, 0, 0)$
 - floorPos $(0, -1001, 0)$
 - lightPos $(0, 10, 30)$
 - glassPos $(1, 0, 0)$

-Shinyness:
+Shininess:

 - mat $0$
 - midShiny $0.5$
 - shiny $1$

 Roughness:

 - noRoughness $0$
 - midRoughness $0.5$
 - fullRoughness $1$

 Emission Power:

 - noEmissionPower $0$
 - normalEmissionPower $1$
 - midEmissionPower $2$
 - fullEmissionPower $10$

 Refractive:

 - opaque $0$
 - airTranslucid $1$
 - waterTranslucid $1.33$
 - plexiGlassTranslucid $1.5$

 ## Description of materials settings

 ### Reflection Color

-The reflection color is the color that the surface reflect, A black object reflect any light, a red object reflect the red light.
+The reflection color is the color that the surface reflects.
+A black object reflects any light, a red object reflects the red light.

-### Shinyness
+### Shininess

-The shinyness is the ability of a material to reflect the color of the next bounce of a ray.
-A full shiny object will be colored by the next object hit color.
-A no shiny object (as known as mat object) is an object which its color isn't affect by the next one.
+The shininess is the ability of a material to reflect the color of a ray next bounce.
+A full shiny object will be colored by the color of the next hit object.
+A no-shiny object (as known as a matte object) is an object whose color isn't affected by the next one.

 ### Roughness

-The roughness is the simulate asperity of a surface, the more the sphere is roughness, the more the ray bounce in a random direction.
+The roughness is the simulated asperity of a surface; the more the sphere is roughness, the more the ray bounces in a random direction.

 ### Emission Color

-The emission color is used to create a emissive material as lamp.
+The emission color is used to create an emissive material as a lamp.

 ### Emission Power

-The emission power is the a modifier to improve or moderate the power of a light.
+The emission power is a modifier to improve or moderate the power of a light.

 ### Attenuation Radius

-The attenuation radius is used to compute the attenuation of the light depending of the distance.
+The attenuation radius is used to compute the attenuation of the light depending on the distance.

 ### Refractive index